Interest Only Jumbo Mortgage Rates: 5 Steps to Qualify for Self-Employed Borrowers | Mbanc

 Qualifying for a mortgage has become harder due to rising interest rates, increasing home prices and economic factors that have diminished disposable income and purchasing power.
 The home prices are the highest they have ever been, and as a result, self-employed borrowers who are able to qualify for a mortgage still have to contend with the affordability requirement.
+When evaluating loan offers, borrowers should compare the annual percentage rate (APR) and annual percentage rates, as these reflect the true yearly cost of borrowing, including both interest and fees.

 The self-employed borrowers in the market today must do their research, prepare and plan, as well as understand how to navigate the mortgage approval process and what lender to choose for the best outcome.
 For example, read the inspiring story of Scott, a driven self-employed entrepreneur, who used his business bank statements to secure a $3 million luxury home in Saint George, Utah, leveraging the mortgage expertise of MBANC.
+Loans above the Fannie Mae conforming loan limits are considered jumbo loans.

 Why an Interest-Only Jumbo Mortgage

 Jumbo refers to the size of the mortgage.
 For example, premium lenders like MBANC can provide loans up to $4 million.
+Interest-only jumbo mortgages may be available as a fixed rate loan or an adjustable rate mortgage, offering borrowers the choice between predictable payments or rates that may adjust over time.
+Qualified borrowers can often access competitive rates on these large loans.

 An interest-only jumbo mortgage could be a great option for: